Skip to content

 Sewer gnats are another non-biting gnat that you may encounter in your home.
 Sewer gnats, of the family Psychodidae, are often called drain flies, filter flies, moth flies, sewer flies, or sink flies.
 As these terms imply, sewer gnats live and breed in sinks, drains, and sewers.
 Sewer gnat larvae live in the sludge-like slime of drains and the pipes around sinks, showers, and toilets.

 Adult sewer gnats, or drain flies, do not look like a typical gnat.
-Most creatures that are sometimes referred to as gnats are small, black bothersome flies, that often accumulate in large clouds.
+Most creatures that are sometimes referred to as gnats are small, black, bothersome flies that often accumulate in large clouds.
 Adult sewer gnats, AKA drain flies, have a decidedly moth-like appearance.
 Adult drain flies are about 1/5” in length and densely covered with hair.
-When at rest, they hold their wings over their body reminiscent of a moth.
+When at rest, they hold their wings over their body, reminiscent of a moth.
 Drain flies or sewer gnats can reproduce indoors, do not bite humans or damage your home, but they can become quite the eyesore.

 Gnat Bite Allergy

 Of the biting gnats discussed above, here in the United States we are most likely to encounter biting midges (no-see-ums) or the black fly (buffalo gnat).
 These gnat bites are much like mosquito bites.
-Some people may be able to ramble through no-see-um infested marshes without a single bite mark, while others will experience a rash, intense itchiness and discomfort, and redness for weeks after the romp in the woods.
+Some people may be able to ramble through no-see-um-infested marshes without a single bite mark, while others will experience a rash, intense itchiness and discomfort, and redness for weeks after the romp in the woods.

 The severity of the reaction depends upon how many bites you sustained and whether your body has an allergy to the proteins injected into your system from these bites.
 Depending upon the severity of your gnat allergy, the itch and discomfort may last up to a week.
 As is relatively common with bee and wasp stings, a reaction involving the inability to breathe is extremely rare after an attack of gnats.
 However, a severe allergic reaction after gnat bites is always possible.